LtCol WILLES K. LEE, USA (Ret)

 Defender of Freedom

-“Few people are accepted or privileged to defend our nation.
+“Few people are privileged to defend our nation.
 For 26 years as a soldier, I was privileged be a Defender of Freedom.
 I am honored to continue to defend freedom with the National Rifle Association of America, Freedom’s Safest Place.”

-Lee is an NRA Endowment and a Ring of Freedom member.
+Lee is an NRA Benefactor and a Ring of Freedom member.
 His political and legislative focus is the defense and promulgation of our Second Amendment civil rights.
-Lee is endorsed by the Hawaii Rifle Association, NRA Military and Veterans Affairs chairman LtCol Ollie North, NRA First Vice President Pete Brownell, and NRA Foundation VP Carolyn Meadows. (please see tab for petition signees).
-He is a member of the Virginia Shooting Sports Association (VSSA), Gun Owners of America (GOA), and the Second Amendment Foundation (SAF).
-Willes is a strong supporter of Friends of NRA, attending dinners in multiple states, to assist funding of the shooting sports and safety, competitions, and youth scholarships.
+He is a Life member of the Citizens Committee for the Right to Keep and Bear Arms (CCRKBA)/Second Amendment Foundation (SAF) and Gun Owners of America (GOA); and member of the Hawaii Rifle Association (HRA), Virginia Shooting Sports Association (VSSA), Virginia Carry Defense League (VCDL), and ‘BamaCarry.
+Lee was awarded the SAF 2017 Defender of Liberty Award.
+Willes supports NRA School Shield program and the NRA Foundation Friends of NRA in multiple states to assist funding of the shooting sports and safety, competitions, and youth scholarships.
 He has coordinated NRA speakers’ visits, to include several NRA Presidents, directly into the heart of anti-gun territory.